 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-Learn more about the importance of follow-up care.

-If both adrenal glands have been removed, long-term medication will be required to replace the hormones that are normally produced by these glands.
+If both adrenal glands have been removed, long-term medication will be required to replace the hormones that were normally produced by these glands.
 You should also wear a medical-alert bracelet.
 If you ever become sick or fall unconscious, the bracelet can inform health care professionals of your condition.

 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of the tumor originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of the tumor first diagnosed and the types of treatment given.

 Managing long-term and late side effects

-Most people expect to experience side effects when receiving treatment.
+Most people expect to experience side effects when receiving treatment for the tumor.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.